ififi2017/Off-Work-Countdown/README.md

 4. Click "Start Countdown" to begin tracking your workday.
 5. The app will display the remaining time and a progress bar.
 6. You can return to the settings at any time by clicking the "Return" button.
+7. Use the language selector to switch between available languages.

 ## PWA Support